Economics, Incentives,

 Maintenance savings

-How about the battery replacement costs?
+How about battery replacement costs?

 Would you like to learn more?